ViCCo-Group/thingsvision/docs/AvailableModels.md

 )
 ```

 To load the CLIP ViT-B/32 version of DreamSim, pass `'clip_vitb32'` to the `variant` parameter instead.
-Caution (!): for the DreamSim `ensemble` features can only be extracted from the `model.mlp` module and not for the `model` block.
+Caution (!): for the DreamSim `dino_vitb16` and `ensemble` features can only be extracted from the `model.mlp` module and not for the `model` block.
 We are currently working on a version that allows feature extraction from the `model` block.
 Please be patient until then.